DerpTG/team6SystemIntegration/README.md

 ## Running the Application
 1. Ensure RabbitMQ server is running and accessible.
 2. Start the application by running the `Main` class.
-This will prompt for customer details and process them through the system.
+This will prompt for patient details and process them through the system.

 ## Usage
 To use this system:
 1. **Start the Application:** Run the `Main` class to begin.
 2. **Start the Reciever:** Run the `RabbitGet` class.
-2. **Input Customer Details:** Follow the on-screen prompts to enter customer information.
+2. **Input Patient Details:** Follow the on-screen prompts to enter patient information.
 3. **View Processed Output:** After the data goes through the encrypted queuing system, view the output on the console.

 ## Features
-- **Customer Data Handling:** Input, process, and manage customer data securely.
+- **Patient Data Handling:** Input, process, and manage patient data securely.
-- **AES Encryption/Decryption:** Secure customer data using AES encryption before sending over the network.
+- **AES Encryption/Decryption:** Secure patient data using AES encryption before sending over the network.
 - **RabbitMQ Integration:** Use RabbitMQ for message queuing between different stages of the system.
-- **JSON Serialization/Deserialization:** Convert customer objects to/from JSON format for easy transmission and storage.
+- **JSON Serialization/Deserialization:** Convert patient objects to/from JSON format for easy transmission and storage.

 ## Authors
 - Felix Naroditskiy